securityAD/detection-as-code-lab/README.md

 This lab mimics how real detection engineers, cloud security analysts, and incident responders:
 - Simulate threats in the cloud
-- Write structured detections for security signals
+- Write structured detections for cloud log telemetry
-- Build and test against actual attacker behavior
+- Build and test Detection-as-Code workflows

-It's designed to reflect workflows in modern cloud-native security teams, with a focus on **Detection-as-Code** and **cloud log telemetry**.

 ---